3vot/clay/readme.md

 Step 3:
 Download a Sample App, courtesy of 3VOT

-$ 3vot download --app hello-world --profile rodco
+$ 3vot download --app gold --profile rodco

 This will create the folder structure for the App and download all dependencies from NPM and Bower.